Operations & Management

 VSP Optics Group shortens production time with new Daifuku system

-By Ron Schumner Wynright Corp
+November 15, 2016 by Ron Schumner Wynright Corp

 Nov.
 15, 2016 – VSP Optics Group provides ophthalmic technology, lens products and lab services that aim to strengthen patient experience and promote practice growth.
 Its portfolio of customized lens products claim to be the fastest growing lens brand in the optical industry, and in the midst of its tremendous growth, the company reached out to Wynright’s engineering and software controls team to turn its manufacturing objectives into reality.